 THE AUTHOR OF THIS BLOG ARTICLE IS NOT A LAWYER AND HARVARD BUSINESS SERVICES, INC. IS NOT A LAW FIRM.
 THE ARTICLE ABOVE IS NOT INTENDED AS LEGAL ADVICE AND SHOULD NOT BE TAKEN AS LEGAL ADVICE.
 THIS SHORT ARTICLE IS STRICTLY TO MENTION SOME ASPECTS OF DELAWARE’S CORPORATION LAWS AND/OR LAWS RELATING TO OTHER FORMS OF ENTITIES WHICH YOU MAY NOT BE FAMILIAR WITH.
 WE RECOMMEND THAT YOU CONSULT WITH A LAWYER BEFORE FORMULATING A STRATEGY WHICH WILL BE SUITABLE FOR YOUR SPECIFIC CASE.

-There are 11 comments left for What Is a Resale Certificate?Jessica Gonyap said: Friday, August 31, 2018
+There are 13 comments left for What Is a Resale Certificate?Joe said: Tuesday, November 6, 2018

 thanks for your feedback, my location is in Delaware, from where can I request the reseller certificate in Delaware?HBS Staff replied: Wednesday, November 7, 2018

 Delaware does not have any sales tax, so no resale certificate is available or needed if you are operating within the state.Joe said: Tuesday, November 6, 2018